javi23ruiz/LLM-Tone-Fine-Tuning/README.md

 Ways to fine-tune models
 - Self-supervised
-- Supervised Fine Tuning: we have a dataset with inputs and outputs >> question-asnwer pairs
+- Supervised Fine Tuning: we have a dataset with inputs and outputs >> question-asnwer pairs.
+Supervised fine-tuning is a technique where you train the LLM on a dataset of data that contains labels.
+This means that the model knows what the correct output is for each input.
+The model learns to map the input to the output by minimizing a loss function
-- Reinforcement learning
+- Reinforcement learning from HUman Feedback (RLHF) >> the basic idea is that you give the LLM a prompt and it generates an output.
+Then, you ask a human to rate the output.
+The rating is used as a signal to fine-tune the LLM to generate higher-quality output

 STEPS TO FINE-TUNING A MODEL
 1. Choose fine-tuning task